Suspect Content vs Hacked Files: Two mySites.guru Tools, One Big Difference

 Click any flagged file name and the tool shows you the exact matched lines with line numbers, alongside the file’s modification date, size, and permissions.
 You can edit the file in place or delete it without ever opening an FTP client.
 Here’s a real one, a BYTE_BUNK webshell caught with 7 pattern matches across its 1,698 lines, from shell_exec() calls to its own boastful title tag:

-The red Hacked File badge means act now
+The Hacked files tool means act now

 Every one of the 14,000+ hashes on that list has been through review before it earned its place.
 For years that reviewer was me, reading each backdoor line by line before flagging it.
 Today the AI malware analysis adds confirmed-malicious verdicts to the same list, and I still see every AI verdict and overrule the wrong ones before they pollute the data.